SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 .. note::

-   If you define a public protocol, the protocol's requirements default to requiring a “public” access level for those requirements when they are implemented.
+   If you define a public protocol, the protocol's requirements require a “public” access level for those requirements when they are implemented.
-   This behavior is different from other types, where a “public” type definition implies a default access level of “internal”.
+   This behavior is different from other types, where a “public” type definition implies an access level of “internal”.

 .. sourcefile:: protocols_Module1, protocols_Module1_PublicAndInternal, protocols_Module1_Private